-The use of the City's credit card shall be limited to travel expenses, tuitions, educational expenses, professional memberships, subscriptions and limited purchases.
+The use of the City's credit card shall be limited to travel expenses, tuitions, educational expenses, professional memberships, subscriptions, and limited purchases whereas a purchase order is not accepted.
 Use of the credit card for all other expenses is prohibited, except with the expressed written approval of the City Manager.